truenas/documentation/content/SCALE/SCALETutorials/Datasets/DatasetsSCALE.md

 Datasets can also be [encrypted]({{< relref "EncryptionSCALE.md" >}}).
 TrueNAS automatically encrypts datasets created in encrypted pools, but you can change the encryption type from key to passphrase.
-You can create an encrypted dataset if the pool is not encrypted and set the type as either key or passphrase, thus enhancing data sharing security.
+You can create an encrypted dataset if the pool is not encrypted and set the type as either key or passphrase.

 We recommend organizing your pool with datasets before configuring [data sharing]({{< relref "/SCALE/SCALEUIReference/Shares/_index.md" >}}), as this allows for more fine-tuning of access permissions and using different sharing protocols.